gregorbj/Archive-VisionEval/README.md

 The VE software framework is written in the R programming language for statistical computing and graphics.
 The software framework is available as a R package, *visioneval*.
 The purpose of the model system and framework is to enable models be created in a plug-and-play fashion from modules that are also distributed as R packages.
 A simple R script is used to implement a model by initializing the model environment and then calling modules successively.
 This repository contains currently contains a demonstration module package and demonstration model script and associated resources.
 In the future, the repository will hold a number of working modules, model scripts, and resources that implement the GreenSTEP model and related strategic planning models.

-This repository is organized into two directories
+This repository is organized into two directories:
 - The **sources** directory contains four directories:
   - [visioneval framework](https://github.com/gregorbj/VisionEval/tree/master/sources/framework/visioneval) package
   - [VE modules](https://github.com/gregorbj/VisionEval/tree/master/sources/modules) such as VESimHouseholds and VESyntheticFirms
-  - VE models(https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERPAT) such as the pilot version of [VERPAT](https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERPAT)
+  - VE models such as the pilot version of [VERPAT](https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERPAT)
   - [VE GUI](https://github.com/gregorbj/VisionEval/tree/master/sources/VEGUI) graphical user interface and scenario viewer / visualizer for running and viewing results of VE models
 - The **api** directory contains documentation of the model system.
 The *model_system_design.md* document is the most complete at the present time.